Ernst Röhm: Second revolution

 Although determined to curb the power of the SA, Hitler put off doing away with his long-time ally.
 A political struggle within the party grew, with those closest to Hitler, including Prussian premier Hermann Göring, Propaganda Minister Joseph Goebbels, and Reichsführer-SS Heinrich Himmler, positioning themselves against Röhm.
 To isolate Röhm, on 20 April 1934, Göring transferred control of the Prussian political police (Gestapo) to Himmler, who he believed could be counted on to move against Röhm.

 Both the Reichswehr and the conservative business community continued to complain to Hindenburg about the SA.
 In early June, defence minister Werner von Blomberg issued an ultimatum to Hitler from Hindenburg: unless Hitler took immediate steps to end the growing tension in Germany, Hindenburg would declare martial law and turn over control of the country to the army.
 The threat of a declaration of martial law from Hindenburg, the only person in Germany with the authority to potentially depose the Nazi regime, put Hitler under pressure to act.
 Hitler decided the time had come both to destroy Röhm and to settle scores with old enemies.
 Both Himmler and Göring welcomed Hitler's decision, since both had much to gain by Röhm's downfall—the independence of the SS for Himmler, and the removal of a rival for Göring.

 Personal life and death

 Röhm was known to be homosexual, which Hitler tolerated.
-Röhm was also known for being a good organizer, a strong leader and having a brutal, unscrupulous manner; all of which served Hitler well politically, before the Nazis obtained national power in 1933.
+Röhm was also known for being a good organizer, being a strong leader and having a brutal, unscrupulous manner; all of which served Hitler well politically before the Nazis obtained national power in 1933.